akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action removes values from a multiselect, a category or a collection.

-Two parameters are required, two other are optional.
+Two parameters are required, three other are optional.
- - field: attribute code.
+ - field: attribute code or "categories".
  - locale: locale code for which value is assigned (optional).
  - scope: channel code for which value is assigned (optional).
  - items: attribute values to remove.
+ - include_children: apply the removal to the subtree of the given categories.
+Only appliable if ``field`` is set to "**categories**" (optional, defaults to ``false``)

 .. tip::